 Following are some of the most popular incoterms that buyers and sellers use in international trade:

 Ex Works (EXW)

-This means the buyer is responsible for collecting the items at the sellers’ location.
-Also, the buyer bears the transportation costs, as well as the risks in transporting the goods.
+This means the buyer is responsible for collecting the items at the seller’s location.
+Also, the buyer bears the transportation costs and the risks in transporting the goods.
 The sellers’ responsibility is to make available the goods at their location.
-And thereby all costs and risks are borne by the buyer from the seller’s location to its place.
+And thereby, all costs and risks are borne by the buyer from the seller’s location to its place.
 In this, actually, the seller takes no responsibility except delivery at its premises.
 We can say this is the most favorable term of transactions for the seller.

 Keep reading: EXW Ex Works

 This implies that it is the responsibility of the seller to hand over the goods to the first carrier.
 After this, all risks and costs pass over to the buyer.
 In other words, this is the next level of operations from Ex-Works, where the seller takes the responsibility for transporting the goods up to the carrier location.
 In other words, it becomes the responsibility of the seller to hand over the goods to the first transporter – land or air, or water.